pifroggi/vs_align/README.md

-# Video Alignment functions for Vapoursynth
+# Video Alignment and Synchonization for Vapoursynth
 Useful when two sources are available and you would like to combine them in curtain ways, which would only become possible once they are perfectly aligned and synchronized.
 For example doing a color transfer, patching black crushed areas, transfering textures, creating a paired dataset, combining high res Blu-ray chroma with better DVD luma, or similar.

 ### Requirements